open-component-model/MPAS/docs/concepts/product-deployment.md

     version: string
     registry:
       url: string
+  pipelines:
+  - name: string
     # will be used to create Localization Custom Resource
     localization:
     resource: # the ocm resource to be Localized
       name: string
       version: string
     rules: # the ocm resource containing the Localization rules
       name: string
         version: string
     # the configuration field will create a Configuration Custom Resource
     # it will also fetch the valuesFile
     # and pass them to the configuration
     # a Flux OCI Repository will also be created
     configuration:
       rules:
         name: string
         version: string
       valuesFile:
         path: string
-  targetSpec: #
+    targetRole: #
       kind: string # (required) the kind of target: Kubernetes, CloudFoundry, OCI Repository, SSH
       selector: # (required)
         matchLabels:
           string: string
         matchExpressions:
           - { key: string, operator: In, values: [string] }
           - { key: string, operator: NotIn, values: [string] }   matchLabels:
     targetRef: # (optional) set by the product controller/scheduler once a target has been selected
       name: string
       namespace: string
 ```

 ### A.2.
 Product Deployment Generator Kubernetes API Object